UCSD-Wireless-Embedded-Systems/Wireless-based-image-forgery-detection-2022/Wireless communication/README.md

 Hi!

-This an IEEE 802.11a Wireless Local Area Network (WLAN) communication for image transmission uing MATLAB
+This is an IEEE 802.11a Wireless Local Area Network (WLAN) communication for image transmission uing MATLAB

 The wireless communication part of the project shows how to encode and pack an image file into WLAN packets for transmission and subsequently decode the packets to retrieve the image.
 To facilitate the wireless communictation we used two adalm pluto sdr radios for transmission and reception of the waveform.

-Required Hardware and Software to design the wireless communicaion part in MATLAB:
+Required Hardware and Software to design and implement the wireless communicaion part in MATLAB:
 1. Communication toolbox
 2. ADALM PlutoSDR
 3. Software communication toolbox support package for ADALM PlutoSDR